things-factory/sdk/packages/koa-auth/README.md

 #### `/auth`

 This route starts the oauth process.
-It expects a `?warehouse` parameter and will error out if one is not present.
-To install it in a warehouse just go to `/auth?warehouse=myWarehouseSubdomain`.
+It expects a `?site` parameter and will error out if one is not present.
+To install it in a site just go to `/auth?site=mySiteSubdomain`.

 ### `/auth/callback`